 Submission to Department of Foreign Affairs and Trade

 The Department of Foreign Affairs and Trade (DFAT) called for submissions to inform the way forward as a part of the progression (and negotiations) on the Australia and Singapore Digital Economy Agreement (the Agreement).

-The Agreement is anticipated to cover modern digital trade rules and facilitate bilateral cooperation on areas including digital trade facilitation, e‑invoicing, e-payments, FinTech and cooperation on the digitisation of trade documents, artificial intelligence, digital identities, and e-certification for exports.
-Australia and Singapore will seek to establish modern rules on the regulation of cross-border data flows and localisation of computing facilities, and establish benchmarks for improving safety and consumer experiences online.
+At the time of the submission, the Agreement was anticipated to cover modern digital trade rules and facilitate bilateral cooperation on areas including digital trade facilitation, e‑invoicing, e-payments, FinTech and cooperation on the digitisation of trade documents, artificial intelligence, digital identities, and e-certification for exports.
+Australia and Singapore would seek to establish modern rules on the regulation of cross-border data flows and localisation of computing facilities, and establish benchmarks for improving safety and consumer experiences online.

 - The Government should consider practical support for small to medium entities (SMEs) as they adapt their business infrastructure to the changing nature of payment practices through digital technologies.